regymm/SqueakyBoard/README.md

 - My testings are not sufficient
 - No DDR or PS-side IO so the ARM cores are literally useless except booting from QSPI flash
 - Using ingenuine JTAG downloader may have legal issue
-- Electrostatic discharge should be taken care of
+- Electrostatic discharge should be taken care of -- it already has SMAJ5.0CA but who knows?
-- Contains lead
+- Contains lead(Pb)
 - It's a 4-layer so all common PCB design rules are put aside, signal integrity compromised

 #### Gallery